 WATSON SCOTT SWAIL is the Founding President and Senior Research Scientist of the Educational Policy Institute.
-Since 2002, EPI has conducted over 70 research and policy studies on issues across the education spectrum, from early childhood reading to college preparation and access programs to postsecondary completion and workforce development.
-Dr. Swail also serves as a Principal in SwailLandis, a high-level consulting firm to institutions of higher education.
+Since 2002, Dr. Swail has served as the Principal Investigator (PI) of over 100 research and policy studies totaling over \$14 million on issues across the education spectrum, from early childhood reading to college preparation and access programs to postsecondary completion and workforce development.
+Dr. Swail also serves as a Principal in SwailLandis, EPI's high-level consulting firm to institutions of higher education.